mobxjs/mobx/README.md

 }
 ```

-Using `observable` is like turning the properties of an object into a spreadsheet cells.
+Using `observable` is like turning a property of an object into a spreadsheet cell.
 But unlike spreadsheets, these values cannot just be primitive values, but also references, objects and arrays.
 You can even [define your own](http://mobxjs.github.io/mobx/refguide/extending.html) observable data sources.